 Roger Williams Park Botanical Garden had a great exhibit, Ceramica Botanica, featuring various sized ceramic art from a gigantic Manscape to often difficult to locate gnomes in between plants.
 Jan and I visited the exhibit last Friday and managed to see it a few days before it closed.

-The largest piece was Manscape, a gigantic ceramic piece covered with nature, as if he was the Father Nature.
+The largest piece was Manscape, a gigantic ceramic piece covered with nature as if he was the Father Nature.
 In front of that was an extensive installation Amphitrite with a mermaid offering water in a shell to the little pony.
 On the pony was a little girl with a flower in hand and a bird on her shoulder.
 In the other room large objects hanging from the rafters resembled giant pollens, thus I named them.
-Along with these large and highly visible pieces, there were many medium size installations, small pieces scattered in between flowers sometimes easily missed.
+Along with these large and highly visible pieces, there were many medium-sized installations, small pieces scattered in between flowers sometimes easily missed.

-It was like a dream scape from fairy tales.
+It was like a dreamscape from fairy tales.
 For those of you who missed it, here are some views from the exhibit and surroundings that captured our attention.